DeebotUniverse/docs/docs/integrations/home-assistant/examples/ui/advanced.md

 !!! todo

-    Please change the of the entities accordingly.
+    Please change the of the entities accordingly, most lines are anotated with "change me".
     My vacuum has the name _"susi"_.

 ## Backend (configuration.yaml)